 A consolidation of the following prominent New York City bottling concerns took place on April 1: A. Ludorff, S.A.
 Ludin & Co., (New York Bottling Co), W.E.
 Seitz & Co., John F. Hughs, Henry Kracke (Globe Mineral Water Co) and the A. Liebler Bottling Co.
 The new company is called the NY Bottling Co., Albert Ludorff is president and J. E. Ludin is Tres.

-The NYC Copartnership and Corporation Directories for 1915 and 1919 listed the consolidated company as the New York Bottling Co, Inc. (NY), Albert Ludorff Pres, John E Ludin Tres and R E Schoder Sec.
+The NYC Copartnership and Corporation Directories for 1915 and 1919 listed the consolidated company as the New York Bottling Co., Inc. (NY), Albert Ludorff Pres, John E Ludin Tres and R E Schoder Sec.
 Capital $750,000.
 532 W 20th, 417 E 90th, 402 w 126th.
-Note that the 126th St address is the former address of the A Liebler Bottling Co.
+Note that the 126th St address was the former address of the A Liebler Bottling Co.
+A. Liebler Bottling Co.

-The bottle I found is machine made (9oz) with the “Inc” added to the Company name.
-This dates it no earlier than the 1914 consolidation.
+The bottle I found is machine made (9oz).
+The embossing includes “Inc” after the Company name, dating it no earlier than the 1914 consolidation.